Actindo-AG/Documentation/PIM/API/05_ManageProducts.md

 ## The product object

 Products represent the goods and services you offer to your customers.
-They are described through a set of attributes.
+They are described by a set of attributes.

 The following table displays a list of all attributes contained in the *PIM basic set* (_pim_attribute_name) with their default data types and configuration.
 Additional fields, such as created and modified, are set by default in all entities and can be used to set filters.
 The required fields are marked in bold.